 Are you passionate to become a CNA?
 Have you ever dreamed of entering the medical world or has watching Grey’s Anatomy inspired you to become a certified nurse?
-But, when you think about it, all you can think about is the question, “How Long Does It Take to Become a CNA”?
+But, when you think about it, all you can think about is the question, “How Long It Takes to Become a CNA”?

 Choosing a career as a Certified Nursing Assistant is a very noble and rewarding career, but a career in the medical realm requires proper practical and theoretical knowledge.
 The 4 to 12 weeks that you invest to become a CNA will greatly help in shaping your career path.